Beyond Obfuscation: JavaScript Protection and In-Depth Security

 "System security should not depend on the secrecy of the implementation or its components."

-Today, this principle is generally accepted and adopted by security engineers.
-And this could be the end of our story — but it isn't.
+Nowadays, security engineers generally accept and adopt this principle.
+And this could be the end of our story, but it isn't.

 JavaScript Obfuscation